FSantosCodes/vessels/README.md

 # vessels
-A demo dashboard using marine data for Appsilon
+A shiny dashboard using marine data for Appsilon.
+See: https://indoamerica.shinyapps.io/vessels/